top of page

 Children’s Letter and Sound Processing

 This project, supported by an ASH Foundation Clinical Research Grant, examines relations between children’s phonemic awareness (their ability to reflect on and manipulate speech sounds in words) and their orthographic awareness (how speech is represented in print in the English orthographic system).
 Several of these projects use eyetracking to evaluate the efficiency of children's processing in real time.
-One study (manuscript under review) compares children with persistent dyslexia, resolving dyslexia, and typical development.
+One study (Baron, Ehrhorn, et al., 2024) compared children with persistent dyslexia, resolving dyslexia, and typical development.
 Other studies include typically developing 6-7 year olds children (Emily Fisher master's thesis), students with speech sound disorder (Anna Ehrhorn doctoral dissertation), and children with developmental language disorder (DLD).

 bottom of page